 How to ensure it’s a fair summary dismissal

-- Providing a valid reason you’re letting the employee go.
-Remember, that’s important to justify your decision.
+- Provide a valid reason you’re letting the employee go.
+Remember, it’s important to justify your decision.

-- Displaying that you have fair reasons for the dismissal.
+- Display that you have fair reasons for the dismissal.

-- Investigating the situation fully before reaching your decision.
+- Investigate the situation fully before reaching your decision.

 The employee can claim for unfair dismissal if dismissed without disciplinary procedure considerations.
-That’s where you force them to leave without a fair process.
+In other words, if you fail to follow a fair process, they’re likely to raise a claim against you.

 Notice periods and agency workers

-If an agency worker is dismissed without notice, ensure that:
+If an agency worker is dismissed without notice, you must ensure that the contract doesn’t forbid it.

-If you need expert support on gross misconduct, dismissal without notice or the disciplinary process, Croner is here to help.
+So, If you need expert support on gross misconduct, dismissal without notice or the disciplinary process, our HR advisors are here to help.
+Just call 01455 858 132 to receive free initial advice today.

 - Business Advice